How to Barbecue Perfect Medium Rare Filet Mignon

 Sear the Steaks

 Filet mignon needs to be grilled (that is, seared) at a high temperature.
-Using a pair of tongs, place the steak on the grill (it must be hot enough to make it sizzle right off) and close the lid.
+Using a pair of tongs, place the steak on the grill (it must be hot enough to make it sizzle right off) over high heat and close the lid.
 I cook it twice on each side, turning the steak three times total.
 This process creates grill marks on on each side (see below).
 To cook a 1 ½ inch steak at 500 degrees to medium rare—and like I said, medium rare is the best—each turn on the grill should be no more than two and a half minutes long, for a total grilling time of ten minutes.

 In this example, I'm grilling Argentinian style, over small pieces of aged oak wood.
 This adds a smoky dimension to the meat.
+However, these instructions work great with a gas or charcoal grill which is what I typically use to cook filet mignon.

 How to Create Those Diamond Sear Marks

 Getting perfect crisscrosses on the steak takes a little practice.
-The hot grate brands the meat with the distinctive lines.
+The hot grate brands the beef with the distinctive lines.
 Make sure the barbecue grate is fully heated before grilling.
 Try to grill each side about the same amount of time.
 When you flip the steaks, turn them 90 degrees, to get a new, intersecting set of lines.

 Beginners run into problems because they get to the end of the grilling session and realize the meat isn't done.
 So they continue to grill and to avoid one side getting too done, they continue to flip the meat.
 The meat will likely taste delicious, but it won't have the perfect presentation.
+The best way to get perfect sear marks is to know how hot your grill gets.
+It may require the burners set to medium-high heat or high heat to reach 500 degrees.
+If it's a lot hotter than 500 degrees it will cook faster.

 Checking the Steak for Doneness